West Los Angeles Karate

 We train and teach Shotokan Karate, the most widespread style of karate.
 It is a strong style with powerful punches and kicks.
 Shotokan training is usually divided into three parts: kihon (basics), kata (forms), and kumite (sparring).
 Techniques in kihon and kata are characterized by deep, long stances that provide stability, enable powerful movements, and strengthen the legs and the entire body.

-Practice starts with a warmup of joints and light stretching, followed by basic kihon exercise that gradually expands into more complex and multiple technique combinations as the student progresses in his or her training.
+Practice starts with a warmup of joints and light stretching, followed by basic kihon exercise that gradually expands into more complex and multiple technique combinations as the student progresses in their training.
 Karate training often addresses the practical side of the techniques and how they would apply in real life situations.
 Emphasis is on effective technique – techniques that would really work in the event one’s life were in danger.
 Kumite (sparring) is divided into several categories depending on the level of the students.
 Students start with predetermined attacks and blocks and over time evolve into defending against multiple attacks and eventually to free sparring where the attacks are not predetermined or announced in advance.